 Some suggestions.
 The important thing is to not try to learn them all at once, but pick one or two to explore based on your current strengths:

-R - if you want to do static images and data exploration, its hard to beat R. The ‘Hadleyverse’(ggplot2, dplyr, etc) of tools built by Hadley Wickham is really a full stack for researching and visualizing data.
+R - if you want to do static images and data exploration, its hard to beat R. The ‘tidyverse’(ggplot2, dplyr, etc) of tools originally built by Hadley Wickham is really a full stack for researching and visualizing data.
 The R language is weird and not the easiest - but with a few concepts under your belt, you become very powerful.